 After 88 years in development, New York City’s new Second Avenue subway line has become a reality.
 And the two-block-long concourses and particularly high ceilings allow the line’s first subway stations to house a permanent public art installation on a scale not previously seen in New York.

 The first stations opened along the new line are the latest additions to the MTA’s Arts & Design project to revitalize the city’s public transit stations.
 Four high-profile artists were chosen for the Second Avenue subway project.
 The most well-known is Chuck Close, who adorned the 86th Street station with 12 mosaic portraits, each nine feet high.
-Among his subjects are musician Lou Reed, painter Cecily Brown, and Close’s wife, artist Sienna Shields.
+Among his subjects are musician Lou Reed, painter and artists Cecily Brown, Zhang Huan, Pozsi Kolor, Cindy Sherman, Sienna Shields and Kara Walker.
 In one of his self-portraits, the squiggly hairs of his beard are individually shaped tiles that differ from the otherwise mostly square tiles that make up the rest of the image.

 Brazilian artist Vik Muniz also incorporated a self-portrait into his contribution at the 72nd Street station, depicting himself tripping and spilling papers out of his briefcase.
 Like Close, Muniz used people he knew as his subjects, asking them to pose for the 36 life-sized mosaic portraits of New Yorkers who just seem to be waiting for the train like anyone else.
 They may be reading, they may be carrying their instruments of choice (a saxophone particularly pops), or they may be dealing with children.
 The piece is called “Perfect Strangers,” but the impression is of familiar characters one might see at a subway station.